 *Anything with a story

-This is slightly different from gifts with sentimental value because this is a story that you want to share which opens a world of possibilities.
-Perhaps you can place this item on a glass pedestal somewhere or in a frame where all can see it.
-If this sounds interesting, do read on.
+This is slightly different from sentimental value gifts because this is a story that you want to share which opens a world of possibilities.
+Perhaps put this item on a glass pedestal somewhere or in a frame where all can see it.
+Do you want to reduce your precious items to a conversational piece?
+If not then read on.

-Not everything has a story that we are willing to share outside of family or with a therapist.
-Items with sentimental value are better placed somewhere with the least amount of people can see, such as the bedroom, or the family room.
+Not everything has a story that we are willing to share outside of family or a therapist.
+Items with sentimental value are better in places where there are the least amount of guest such as your bedroom, and it is up to you entirely about how much that you want to discuss this topic.
+The same goes for the item below.

 *Estate and Land